 - Helping to address the chronic shortage of qualified tradespeople in the UK by inspiring the next generation to consider learning a trade

-“(VIY) is made for people who want to get their hands dirty and learn while doing something great for their youth club” - Imran
+“VIY is made for people who want to get hands on and learn new skills while doing something great for their local youth club or community centre” - Imran

-Imran owns his own multi-trade business 'Alex & Jones Maintenance' in Birmingham and has volunteered countless hours of his time and support for young people.
+Imran owns his own multi-trade business 'Alex & Jones Maintenance' in Birmingham and has volunteered countless hours of his time and support for young people on VIY.

-Imran got involved with VIY in February 2013 after he saw an advert calling out for volunteer tradespeople both in a Wickes store and on Rated People.
+Imran first got involved with VIY in February 2013 after he saw an advert calling out for volunteer tradespeople both in a Wickes store and on Rated People.
 He initially agreed to volunteer a few hours, but he quickly discovered he really enjoyed passing on his skills to young people.
-Since then he has been involved in more than 20 projects in four different regions in the UK, helping about 700 young people gain City & Guilds qualifications.
+Since then he has been involved in more than 50 projects in the West Midlands and elsewhere in the UK, helping about 1,200 young people gain City & Guilds qualifications.

-"It's great to see how young people develop their skills while doing the VIY project.
-Many of them always had the feeling before that they were not very good at learning, but here, they realise they can learn skills very quickly, and that finding a job in something you really like is possible." - Imran
+"It's great to see how young people develop their skills whilst working on a VIY project.
+Many of them come to VIY thinking that that they're not very good at learning, but once involved, they realise they can pick up new vocational skills very quickly, and that finding a job doing something you really enjoy is possible." - Imran

 Shanur is the club manager at Newark Youth in London.
 Newark Youth Club started working with VIY in mid-October 2012, with the project being completed in December.
 Renovation of the entire building was undertaken, including the re-decoration of all communal rooms and the removal and replacement of carpets with laminate flooring.